 This 10-month program helps establish the core competencies IT leaders need in today’s education environment.
 Many look to gain additional knowledge and skills to ensure they are using technology in the most effective and productive ways possible in their schools and school districts while others seek better proficiencies in managing the constantly expanding role for IT in the educational landscape, protecting their enterprise from ever-increasing security threats, keeping up with the pace of new technology and its use in education, organizational transformation, IT governance, project and risk management, and legal and regulatory issues.

-The Class of 2013 is currently underway with 23 participants.
+The Class of 2014 begins in August with 14 participants.
 Take a look back at previous CeCTO courses.

 - Class of 2012